calendar42/Calendar42-documentation/rest-api/guidelines.md

 Because we want to keep any public request linkable (e.g. on a web page or in an email) we will not use HTTP headers to provide request meta-data such as accepted content type.

+## Authenticated requests use the Authentication header parameter

+Our authentication scheme uses a simple token-based HTTP Authentication scheme.
+For clients to authenticate, the token key should be included in the `Authorization` HTTP header.
+The key should be prefixed by the string literal `Token`, with whitespace separating the two strings.
+For example:

+* `Authorization: Token 9944b09199c62bcf9418ad846dd0e4bbdfc6ee4b`

+Tokens are one-on-one related to users on our platform.
+The data that is accessible with these tokens is thus also related to the relationships this user has to services, calendars and events.

 ## Endpoint URI syntax and specification

 ### API versioning